mrexodia/EfiCMake/README.md

 This is only tested on Windows with Visual Studio.

-- First configure the project with `cmake -B build`
+- Configure the project with `cmake -B build`
-- Then open `build\EfiCMake.sln` and build the solution
+- Open `build\EfiCMake.sln` and build the solution
 - `EfiCMake.efi` will be in the `build\Release` folder